ocadotechnology/codeforlife-template-backend/docs/frontend/TECH-STACK.md

 Required Reading:

-1. [Redux Tutorial](https://www.valentinog.com/blog/redux/) - learn how redux can integrated into REACT components.
+1. [Redux Tutorial](https://www.valentinog.com/blog/redux/) - learn how redux can integrated into React components.
 1. [Redux Style Guide](https://redux.js.org/style-guide/) - we must follow these redux style guidelines!

-NOTE: Redux serves the same purpose as REACT's native ContextAPI.
+NOTE: Redux serves the same purpose as React's native ContextAPI.
 However, Redux is more sophisticated is generally the standard for production-ready apps.

 ### react-redux

-react-redux is a JS library that integrates Redux into REACT.
+react-redux is a JS library that integrates Redux into React.

-react-redux allows Redux to provide it's "global data store" to all REACT components in our REACT app.
+react-redux allows Redux to provide it's "global data store" to all React components in our React app.

 ```tsx
 import { createRoot } from 'react-dom/client';